 Who Whipped Inflation?

-Alan Greenspan (1987-2006): Greenspan advocated laissez-faire economics.
+Alan Greenspan (1987-2006) advocated laissez-faire economics.
 That's where the Fed doesn't try to micromanage the economy.
 It adheres to broad goals of stimulating the economy while avoiding inflation.
 He relied primarily on the fed funds rate to achieve his goals.

 To fight the 2001 recession, Greenspan lowered the fed funds rate to 1.25 percent.
 That also lowered interest rates on adjustable–rate mortgages.
 The payments were cheaper because their interest rates were based on short-term Treasury bill yields, which are based on the fed funds rate.

 Greenspan's rate increase hit these mortgage-holders just when rates reset.
 Homeowners were hit with payments they couldn't afford.
 At the same time, housing prices began falling, so they couldn't sell either.
 That created massive foreclosures.
 By waiting too long to raise rates, Greenspan helped cause the 2008 financial crisis.

-Ben Bernanke: (2006 - 2014): Bernanke formally introduced the use of inflation targets as a way of setting public expectations of Fed actions.
+Ben Bernanke (2006 - 2014) formally introduced the use of inflation targets as a way of setting public expectations of Fed actions.
 He used forward guidance to manage the public's expectation of inflation.
 His expertise was in the role of the Fed and monetary policy in the Depression.
-He created many new tools to combat the 2008 financial crisis.
-For a list and explanation of these, see Fed's Other Tools.
+He created many new federal reserve tools to combat the 2008 financial crisis.